Take Test

 Content

-Unwilling to allow jealousy of other's items or successes, but to pursue those things with satisfaction in yourself.
+Unwilling to allow jealousy of other's items or success but to pursue those things with satisfaction in yourself.

 Transparent

-The lifestyle of not being afraid of telling your secrets to others.
+The lifestyle of not being afraid of telling facts about yourself to others

 Dependable